 Yes, I cried!

 So, we’re among all these other boats with people jumping off right and left of me.
 The first group from our boat jumps in and starts swimming off.
 I start crying.
 No joke!
 I began crying like a little baby.
 The more they were talking about what I needed to do, the more I freaked out.
 You can’t see the bottom.
 You don’t know what’s going to come up from the deep dark blue.
 I wasn’t afraid of the whale sharks.
 I had done enough research to know they weren’t dangerous to me, but who’s to say what else was in there or could happen?
 I mean, I’ve watched Shark Week!

 The second group was getting in the water now, and I was at the ugly crying stage.
 I mean, no one was going to push me off the boat.
 It wasn’t something I HAD to do.
 I think I was crying in part because I was afraid of jumping in, but I was also afraid of what would happen if I didn’t jump in.
-I could see them from the boat, and they were amazing creatures!
+I could see the whale sharks from the boat, and they were amazing creatures!
 How could I possibly pass up this opportunity to swim with the whale sharks?

 Here we go…